Rickard03/code-compiler-react/README.md

 ## Requirements?

 1. Press "Clone or download" and download it as a .zip file.
-2. Extract the files somewhere on your computer.
+2. Extract the folder to your computer.
 3. Install NodeJS.
 It's required for it to work. https://nodejs.org/en/

 ## CLIENT SETUP